Oaks Quercus alba

 - Fruit Description:

-- 1/2-1 inch long acorns are elongated and have a shallow cup that covers 1/4 of the nut.
-The cup is light tan or gray with warty scales.
-Acorns mature the first year and can be numerous and are a light brown color.
+- The fruit is 3/4 to 1-inch-long acorns that are elongated and have a shallow cup that covers 1/4 to 1/3 of the nut.
+The cup appears lumpy, light tan, or gray with warty scales.
+Acorns mature the first year and can be numerous.
+They are initially green and then ripen to a light brown color.
 Nuts appear from September-November.

 -